M.A. Criminal Justice

 MA in Criminal Justice curriculum overview:

 Provides students with an academic foundation for managerial and other advanced professional roles in criminal justice.
 The program is also designed to prepare individuals to teach at the community college level or to prepare those interested in furthering their education at the doctoral level.
 Students complete five professional core classes, six electives, and complete an exit requirement consisting of a thesis, professional project, or comprehensive exams.

 Once admitted to MA in Criminal Justice , you will work with an advisor to plan the courses you will take and how you will complete the academic requirements of the program.
 By filing this Program Plan (PDF form), you have a road map for completing your degree and clarity on what to expect.

 ► Courses for the Master of Arts in Criminal Justice:

-CJ 621 Human Resources Management and Criminal Justice
+- CJ 621 Human Resource Management in Criminal Justice Credits: 4

 ► Course Descriptions

 Students must take CJ-608, “Graduate Studies Workshop,” during their first term.
 This one-unit course (which is offered each term) introduces students to the methods, theories, and strategies of graduate study, to the online resources available at Hamersly Library, and to our online delivery platform-Mood le.
 It also serves as a point of initial academic advising wherein students will decide on an exit strategy, write a preliminary exit proposal, and begin the process of selecting a graduate advisor/committee.

 CJ 612 Research in Criminal Justice (4 credits)

 Course examines research techniques and methods necessary for a comprehensive understanding of crime, criminal justice, and their relationship to policy construction and implementation.
 Course will explore quantitative and qualitative social research methodologies, and examine their application in the study of crime and criminal justice in a variety of geographic environments (e.g. rural and/or urban settings).